An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: GTEx Data Analysis

 \subsection{Model Fit}

-We focus on testing of cis-eQTLs, restricting our attention to SNPs that lie within 100 kilobases of the transcription start site of a gene, yielding roughly 10 million gene-SNP pairs of interest.
-The z-statistic vectors that act as input for the MT-eQTL model were obtained from the Matrix eQTL package (see the Supplement, Section \ref{sec:matrix eQTL} for more details).
-Subsequently, the full 9-dimensional MT-eQTL model was fit using the EM algorithm described in the Supplement, Section \ref{sec:EM}, with the parameter $\bmu_0$ set to zero.
-Fitting of the model took less than 24 hours, and required less than 8 gigabytes of RAM, on a desktop computer with 2.93GHz Intel Xeon CPU.
-Timing results for sub-models based on alphabetically ordered tissues are given in Table \ref{tab:time}.
-(We note that fitting sub-models of MT-eQTL is unnecessary in practice, as one can obtain them through marginalization of the full model.)
+We focus on testing of cis-eQTL, restricting our attention to SNPs that lie within 100 kilobases of the transcription start site of a gene, yielding roughly 10 million gene-SNP pairs of interest.
+Subsequently, the full 9-dimensional MT-eQTL model was fit using the modified EM algorithm described in Section~\ref{est} with the parameter $\bmu_0$ set to zero. {Fitting the full model took less than 24 hours, and required less than 8 gigabytes of RAM, on a desktop computer with 2.93GHz Intel Xeon CPU.
+A comparison of timing results for fitting sub-models of different dimensions between our method and the Meta-Tissue method \citep{sul2013effectively} can be found in Section 5 of the supplementary material.}